s-sanskar/s-sanskar.github.io/_posts/CTFs/UofTCTF 2025.md

 This was the result:
 ![](https://i.imgur.com/FK5XNVb.png)

-Looking at the error message saying `TypeError: username.toLowerCase is not a function` and seeing the new JavaScript file `/usr/src/app/5up3r_53cur3_50urc3_c0d3.js` I though about what would happen if I used mixed cases, so `4dm1n` would become `4dM1N`.
+Looking at the error message saying `TypeError: username.toLowerCase is not a function` and seeing the new JavaScript file `/usr/src/app/5up3r_53cur3_50urc3_c0d3.js`, I thought about what would happen if I used mixed case, so `4dm1n` would become `4dM1N`.
 Sadly, that also gave an "Acc355 D3n13d" error.

-I also tied to see may be various encoding might help bypass the filter, but all attempt failed.
+I also tried to see if maybe various encodings might help bypass the filter, but all attempts failed.

-> I also tried some path traversal stuff, because `/usr/src/app/5up3r_53cur3_50urc3_c0d3.js` path in the error message made it pretty clear that the attacker wanted us to leak the content of this file.
+> I also tried some path traversal stuff, because `/usr/src/app/5up3r_53cur3_50urc3_c0d3.js` in the error message made it pretty clear that the attacker wanted us to leak the content of this file (CTF logic smh).

-I also went to robots.txt file, and I found this
+I went to the robots.txt file, and I found this:
 ```
 User-agent: *
 Disallow: /1337_v4u17
 ```
 > I needed to be admin to access the `/1337_v4u17` page

 #### Solution

-My attention slowly started focusing on the JWT token that was being used to "prove" authentication.
+My attention slowly started focusing on the JWT token that was being used to “prove” authentication.
 ```
 HTTP/1.1 200 OK
 X-Powered-By: Express